JanHerca/urantiapedia/output/wikijs/en/article/Rosey_Lieske/Actualizing_The_Supreme_in_your_life.md

 We find this statement in Paper 115.

 > “_The realms of the finite exist by virtue of the eternal purpose of God.
-Finite creatures, high and low, may propound theories, and have done so, as to the necessity of the finite in the cosmic economy, but in the last analysis it exists because God so willed._” ([UB 115:1.4](/en/The_Urantia_Book/115#p1_4))
+Finite creatures, high and low, may propound theories, and have done so, as to the necessity of the finite in the cosmic economy, but in the last analysis it exists because God so willed._” (<a id="a61_267"></a>[UB 115:1.4](/en/The_Urantia_Book/115#p1_4))

 Of course when God wills and acts, tremendous and replete reactions occur in the formation and shifting of reality.
 In the course of study we become aware of spirit/ non-spirit relationships — as with the Spirit Father “I am” and “the material fulcrum of infinity” Paradise — eternity/ non-eternity relationships, which become existential/ experiential reality; and we read of personal/non-personal realities.
 Within God, and resultant of his will, these functional and replete separations occur; separations which at first look so simple and, upon thought, reveal an infinite beauty of purpose reflective of God's nature.